 Ward Charcoal Ovens are a Nevada State Historic Park and are open year-round, however, in the winter, they may not be accessible due to snow or mud.

 The ovens are made of stone that was quarried from the nearby hills and stand nearly 30 feet high.
 Charcoal was only made here for a few years.
 After silver smelters were shut down in nearby Ward there was no need for the charcoal and the ovens were abandoned.
 Through the years, the beehive ovens have been used as a hideout for stagecoach bandits and a shelter for stockmen and prospectors.

 Ward Charcoal Ovens park is at an elevation of about 7,000 feet.
 Summer temperatures often reach 90 degrees, winter 40 degrees with lows often well below freezing.

 The ovens are fascinating to view and nearby trails offer hiking and biking.
 The park also has a campground and picnic area for visitors.
 You can also bring along a fishing rod and try your luck at Willow Creek which is regularly stocked with trout.

 Ward Charcoal Ovens are in amazingly good condition for being over 100 years old and are a must-see for any history buff.
 The ovens are located in a remote area of Nevada and it takes an effort to get there but once you set eyes on them you know it was worth the trip.

 Ward Charcoal Ovens Where To Stay

-The nearest town to the Ward Charcoal Ovens is Ely, 20 miles north of the ovens.
+The nearest town to the ovens is Ely, which is 20 miles north.
 Ely has a selection of motels, RV parks and of course, Casinos.
-Ely also has a selection of eatery’s from Steak to Chinese food.
+Ely also has a selection of eateries from Steak to Chinese food.
 Ely has a collection of interesting historic buildings including the six-story Hotel Nevada which was at one time the tallest building in Nevada.